lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ~~~~
 {: #Fig-ACKabort title='SCHC Receiver-Abort format'}

-Notice that the SCHC Receiver-Abort has the same header as a SCHC ACK message.
+Note that the SCHC Receiver-Abort has the same header as a SCHC ACK message.
-THe bits that follow the SCHC Receiver-Abort header look like a shortened Bitmap set to 1 up to
+The bits that follow the SCHC Receiver-Abort header look like a truncated Bitmap set to 1 up to
 the first L2 Word boundary, followed by an extra L2 Word full of 1's.
 Such a bit pattern never occurs in a regular SCHC ACK.
 This is how the SCHC Receiver-Abort message is recognized.